Argentina: A Legal Toolbox for an Unprecedented Crisis

 Temporary restrictions during the covid-19 emergency.

-However, the decree allows companies to enter into suspension agreements (both individually and collectively) based on the lack or reduction of work or force majeure subject to the approval by the administrative labour authority.
+However, the decree allows companies to enter into suspension agreements (both individually and collectively) based on the lack or reduction of work or force majeure subject to approval by the administrative labour authority.
 The payment of a monetary allowance to the employee may be agreed during the suspension period.

 The dismissal and suspension limitations appear not to have been challenged in court.
 However, the freeze appears de facto to be a restriction not complied with by all.
 Employers facing survival challenges or in need of urgent cost reductions appear to have dismissed employees assuming the risk of potential reinstatements.